secretstartups/handbook/job-families/engineering/product-design-management/index.html.md

 ### Requirements

-* A minimum of 3 years experience managing Product Design Managers.
+* Experience managing Product Design Managers who focus on enterprise, developer, and/or business tools.
 * Solid visual awareness with understanding of basic design principles like typography, layout, composition, and color theory.
 * Experience defining the high-level strategy (the why) and helping your team tie design and research back to that strategy.
 * Experience driving organizational change with cross-functional stakeholders.